How are we supposed to understand the one occasion when Jesus loses an argument?

 Teaching as doctrines the commandments of men.

-Jesus then teaches them about the essentials of purity: it’s about what comes out of the heart.
-Isaiah was right on point: it’s about a heart for God and true worship.
+Jesus then teaches them about the essentials of purity: what comes out of the heart.
+Isaiah was on point: it’s about a heart for God and true worship.

 That brings us to our present incident.

-The previous incident involves Pharisees and scribes from Jerusalem (15:1).
-They belong to the “right” people group, practiced the “right” rituals, and lived in the “right” city.
+The previous scene involves Pharisees and scribes from Jerusalem (15:1).
+They belong to the “right” people group, practice the “right” rituals, and live in the “right” city.
+Everything appeared to be “right” about these men according to the traditional Jewish standards.
 But their hearts were wrong— they were hypocrites.

-By contrast, the present incident involves a foreign territory (modern day coastal Lebanon), a Canaanite (a historical enemy of Israel), a woman (perhaps a single mother with a questionable history).
-Everything was “wrong” about this person according to traditional Jewish standards.
+By contrast, the present scene involves a foreign territory (modern-day coastal Lebanon), a Canaanite (a historical enemy of Israel), and a woman (perhaps a single mother with a questionable history).
+Everything was “wrong” about this woman according to traditional Jewish standards.

 Do you find it surprising that Jesus “did not answer her a word” (15:23a)?
-Why does he ignore her desperate request?
+Why does he appear to ignore her desperate request?

 We read that “his disciples come and beg him, saying, ‘Send her away, for she is crying out after us’” (15:23b).
-The best understanding of this is that they want Jesus to authoritatively tell her to get lost.
+The best understanding is that they want Jesus to tell her to get ‘lost authoritatively.’